INT221-023-048-094/project-progress/README.md

 ### Sittichok (62130500094)
 DevOps:
-* Basic DecOps as stated in requirements (+ Support for vue-router & Reverse Proxy Config + etc.)
+* Basic DevOps as stated in requirements (+ Support for vue-router & Reverse Proxy Config + etc.)

 Back End:
 * Basic Backend as stated in requirements (+ Optimization for DevOps + etc.)